LTTLabsOSS/markbench-tests/README.md

 <!-- omit in toc -->
 ##### Installation
-We reccomend you install python from the [official downloads page](https://www.python.org/downloads/) and not the Windows Store.
+We recommend you install python from the [official downloads page](https://www.python.org/downloads/) and not the Windows Store.

 #### Poetry
 This project uses [Poetry](https://python-poetry.org/docs/) for dependency management.